CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating: Experimental setup

+\lqy{To ensure generalizability, we evaluate CupCleaner using widely adopted and model-agnostic pre-trained code models rather than task-specific architectures.
+We select three recent and representative models: PLBART\cite{plbart}, CodeT5\cite{codet5}, and CoditT5~\cite{coditt5}.}

-PLBART is a pre-trained model based on the BART\cite{bart} architecture and pre-trained on programming language data.
-PLBART's pre-training uses denoising sequence-to-sequence techniques, including three types of noising strategies: token masking, token deletion, and token infilling.
-The experimental results demonstrate that PLBART outperforms CodeGPT\cite{codexglue} and CodeBERT\cite{codebert} in multiple code understanding and code generation tasks.
+\textit{PLBART: } \lqy{PLBART is a sequence-to-sequence model based on the BART~\cite{bart} architecture and pre-trained on large-scale programming language data, including Java and Python from GitHub and natural language descriptions from StackOverflow.
+It uses denoising pre-training objectives such as token masking, deletion, and infilling.
+PLBART has demonstrated strong performance on multiple code understanding and generation tasks, outperforming prior models such as CodeGPT~\cite{codexglue} and CodeBERT~\cite{codebert}.}